aleofreddi/csi-sanlock-lvm/README.md

 `csi-sanlock-lvm` is a CSI driver for LVM and Sanlock.

-It comes in handy when you want your nodes to access data on a shared block device - a typical example being Kubernetes on bare metal with a SAN.
+It comes in handy when you want your nodes to access data on a shared block device - a typical example being Kubernetes on bare metal on a SAN (storage area network).

 ## Maturity